 \subsection{Participants}

 This study was reviewed and approved by the Queen's University General Research Ethics Board.
-A priori power analyses were conducted to determine the sample size required for this study.
-With $\alpha = 0.05$, we concluded that a sample size of at least 54 (i.e., 18 participants per interaction type) was needed to detect a moderate effect size ($f = 0.25$) with $90\%$ power ($1 - \beta$), a correlation among repeated measures of 0.5, and a nonsphericity correction of $\epsilon = 0.75$.
-Recruitment was performed within Queen's University.
-In total, 55 participants (24 females and 31 males), aged 18-53 [$M = 26.84, SD = 7.97$] were recruited for this study.
-One participant's results were omitted from this study due to technical difficulties during their trial.
-All participants provided informed consent prior to participation; they were informed that involvement in the study was voluntary and retained the right to withdraw at any time without penalty.
-Permission to collect both video recordings and direct quotations from the experimental sessions was also obtained.
-No incentives or compensation were offered for participation.
+An a priori power analysis was conducted to determine the required sample size.
+With $\alpha = 0.05$, a minimum of 54 participants (18 per interaction type) was required to detect a moderate effect size ($f = 0.25$) with $90\%$ power ($1 - \beta$), assuming a correlation among repeated measures of 0.5 and a nonsphericity correction of $\epsilon = 0.75$.

+Participants were recruited from within Queen's University.
+In total, 55 participants (24 female, 31 male), aged 18–53 ($M = 26.84$, $SD = 7.97$), took part in the study.
+Data from one participant were excluded due to technical difficulties during their session.
+All participants provided informed consent and were informed that participation was voluntary and that they could withdraw at any time without penalty.
+The presence of the robot and the possibility of physical contact with its end effector in certain conditions were disclosed prior to participation.
+Participants were also informed about the use of noise-cancelling headphones.
+Although concealing the robot and masking its operational sounds enhanced immersion, these measures reduced transparency to the physical environment, a trade-off that was explicitly discussed with participants.
+Permission was obtained to collect video recordings and direct quotations from experimental sessions.
+No incentives or compensation were provided.